Sameera037/strapi-blog-frontend/README.md

 Categories

-Media Uploads
+Media uploads

-API used:
+API endpoints used:

 GET /api/posts?populate=*
 GET /api/categories?populate=*
 GET /api/authors?populate=*

-All API calls are handled through:
+All requests are handled in:

 /lib/api.ts

 🌙 Dark Mode Support

-Dark mode is implemented using:
+Dark mode is implemented using next-themes, which remembers the user's theme preference automatically.

-next-themes

-It remembers theme preference using localStorage.

-🔍 Search Feature
+🔍 Search Functionality

 Users can search posts by: